1939 Soviet census: Results

 According to the official results, the total population of the USSR was found to be at 170,467,186.
-The urban population more than doubled, from 26.3 million in 1926, to 55.9 million in 1939, while the literacy rate rose from 51.1% to 81.2% in the same time frame.
+Compared with 1926 figures, the urban population more than doubled, from 26.3 million to 55.9 million, while the literacy rate rose from 51.1% to 81.2% in the same time frame.
 Such a rapid rate of urbanization was historically unprecedented at the time.

 The 5 largest nationalities in the USSR were found to be Russians, Ukrainians, Belarusians, Uzbeks, and Tatars.